Action-Radon.net

 radon in your home?

-Radon enters your home through any opening that comes into contact with the ground: cracks in foundation walls, floor slabs, construction joints, openings around service lines and support columns, floor drains and sumps, wall cavities, and water supplies.
+Radon enters your home through all openings in contact with the ground: cracks in foundation walls, floor slabs, construction joints, openings around service and support columns, floor drains and sumps, wall cavities and water supplies.

 Effects on your health